Vermonter (train): Vermonter

 The Vermonter replaced the Montrealer on April 1, 1995, bringing daytime Amtrak service to Vermont.

 Business Class was added to replace the sleeping cars that were taken out of service upon the change to the Vermonter.
 The route was changed to allow travelers from Vermont to again stop in Springfield and Hartford.
 This was made possible by the use of cab cars, or engineer positions on both ends, so that the train could travel east from Springfield to Palmer, Massachusetts, and reverse direction to continue north on the Central Vermont.
 This detour added an hour of running time, but at the time was judged more practical than seeking to use the direct route over the then-decayed former Boston and Maine Railroad trackage owned by the Guilford Rail System.
 The train travels from Washington to New Haven on the Northeast Corridor, where electric locomotives are substituted for the diesel locomotives used north of that location.

 Vermont declined to pay for continuing the Vermonter to Montreal due to high labor and terminal costs in Montreal.
-For a time, Amtrak offered passengers a connecting Thruway bus service, operated by Vermont Transit, which met the train at St. Albans for connections to and from Montreal.
+For a time, Amtrak offered passengers a connecting Amtrak Thruway bus service, operated by Vermont Transit, which met the train at St. Albans for connections to and from Montreal.
 Ridership plunged when the train schedule was moved two hours earlier, requiring a southbound departure before 5:00 a.m.
 The schedule was returned to its previous position, but the service was dropped by Vermont Transit (which had been running it without a subsidy as part of its regular schedule) on October 30, 2005.

 On October 30, 2006, the Vermonter began stopping at the towns of Wallingford and Windsor Locks (near Bradley International Airport) in Connecticut for the first time.